Getting fit after 50 is really important for lifelong wellbeing.

 Stand with your legs shoulder width apart and squat down so your quads are at a 90 degree angle.
 Push yourself back to the starting position.

-Over 50’s Workout for Out of Shape or Overwight
+Workout for Over 50’s Feeling Out of Shape

 The video below offers a great beginner friendly workout you can follow along with.
 This gives you more exercises and movements to try out to help you get back in shape.